masternet

 Hebrews 4:12 "For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart."

-Moreover, proponents of wilderness therapy claim that due to its models of treatment and unique settings, wilderness therapy is often effective in treating teens who were resistant to more traditional styles of treatment (one-on-one therapy sessions, conventional residential treatment programs, and drug/drug rehab centers).
-Given that many therapeutic boarding schools and RTCs partner with wilderness programs for treatment-resistant teens might be further evidence of these claims.
+Moreover, proponents of wilderness therapy claim that due to its treatment models and unique settings, wilderness therapy is often effective in treating teens who were resistant to more traditional styles of treatment (one-on-one therapy sessions, conventional residential treatment programs, and drug/drug rehab centers).

 Ephesians 3:18-21 "may be able to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.
 Now to Him who is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, to Him be the glory in the church and IN CHRIST Jesus to all generations forever and ever.
 Amen."